Skip to main content

 Advances and hardship payments

-Advances and hardship payments have to be paid back through monthly deductions from your universal credit.
+Advances and hardship payments are loans from the DWP.
+They are interest free.
+But you pay them back through monthly deductions from your UC.

 Cheaper internet deals

-You may be able to get a cheaper broadband or phone package.
+You could get a cheaper broadband or phone package.

 You can get free prescriptions and help with eye tests and dental treatment if your earnings in your last assessment period were: